Culture shock is the shock of moving to a foreign country in a long period.

 How impolite or can you just mind your own business.
 Get out of my sight!!

 7. In Indonesia, I’m going to die as Passive smoker.
-Nobody mind if you want to smoke in public , it’s like they are very tolerant when you smoke in non AC bus or cafe.
-It’s like if you don’t like people smoke means you’re not a cool person. ……..
+Nobody mind if you want to smoke in public , it seems to me they are very tolerant when you smoke in non AC bus or cafe.
+I got the point if you don’t like people who are smoking means you’re not a cool person. ……..
 I really miss Singapore fresh air in cafe or Starbucks.
 The government educated their people and foreigner like me that it’s nicer the environment without cigarette smoke than full of smoke air like we have in Indonesia.
 We have the law not to smoke in indoor, but when my brother in law asked any ashtray to the waitress, he nicely offered an ashtray to my brother in law.
 In fact, YOU CAN’T SMOKE IN AC-ROOM!!!!!!!!!

 Again, we’re just too ignorant of this issue.
 In our mind, Cigarette still represents the macho guy in Marlboro advertisement.
 I never against smoker in the world, it doesn’t matter if you want to smoke in outdoor place.